2001–02 Phoenix Suns season

-The 2001–02 NBA season was the 34th season for the Phoenix Suns in the National Basketball Association.
-During the off-season, the Suns acquired All-Star point guard Stephon Marbury from the New Jersey Nets, and re-signed former All-Star Suns guard and three-point specialist Dan Majerle, who was a member of the team when they appeared in the 1993 NBA Finals.
-Early into the season, the team acquired Bo Outlaw from the Orlando Magic.
-The Suns got off to a 18–13 start, but soon began to slip under .500 as the season progressed as head coach Scott Skiles struggled to a 25–26 record, and was replaced by former Suns guard Frank Johnson.
-The Suns posted a six-game losing streak in March and lost eight of their final eleven games, finishing the regular season at 36–46, and missing the playoffs for the first time since 1988.
-All home games were played at America West Arena.
+The 2001–02 Phoenix Suns season was the 34th season for the Phoenix Suns in the National Basketball Association.
+During the off-season, the Suns acquired All-Star point guard Stephon Marbury from the New Jersey Nets, re-signed former All-Star Suns guard and three-point specialist Dan Majerle, who was a member of the team when they appeared in the 1993 NBA Finals, and acquired John Wallace and Jud Buechler from the Detroit Pistons.
+Early into the regular season, Buechler was traded to the Orlando Magic in exchange for Bo Outlaw in November.

+The Suns got off to a 18–13 start to the regular season, but soon began to slip under .500 as the season progressed, as head coach Scott Skiles resigned after a 25–26 start, and was replaced by assistant and former Suns guard Frank Johnson.
+The Suns posted a six-game losing streak in March, and lost eight of their final eleven games of the season, finishing in sixth place in the Pacific Division with a 36–46 record, and missing the NBA playoffs for the first time since the 1987–88 season.
+All home games were played at the America West Arena.